Bellfalasch/frontend-forum/slides.md

 * Turborepo was trickier, especially with our publishing and versioning being a bit special
 * But `build` and `test` is simple
 * So, replace `lerna ...` with `turbo ...` in `package.json`
+* Add necessary config-file `turbo.json` (copy paste from Commercial DK)
-* Next was getting this right in `cicd.yml`, this was slightly more tricky
+* Next was getting all this right in `cicd.yml`, this was slightly more tricky ...

 </v-clicks>